When is a new property finished for council tax purposes?

-Here are some frequently asked questions and answers for when you receive a completion notice.
+Here are some frequently asked questions and answers for when you receive a council tax completion notice.

 What is a completion notice?

 A completion notice is issued when a newly constructed building (or existing building that has been split/merged) is considered complete for council tax purposes or for national non domestic rates (business rates).
-This may be prior to a completion notice that is issued by the Planning Department.
+This may be prior to a completion notice that is issued by our planning or building control department.

 Taxation legislation does not provide a definition of 'complete' in respect of new properties.
 However, with reference to case law, it is taken to apply to a property that is weatherproofed (roof on and windows and doors fitted), plastered internally and having internal walls and stairs.
 It need not be connected to utilities, or to have a bathroom and kitchen plumbed and fitted.

 The billing authority is required to determine a completion day when a building is considered complete.
-It must also calculate the day in advance where the work that is still to be finished can reasonably be expected to be completed within the next three months.
+It must also calculate the day in advance where the work that is still to be finished can reasonably be expected to be completed if that is within the next three months.

 It is reasonable for us to consider that a professional builder or building company has the resources to build a property, to a standard where a completion notice can be issued, faster than someone working on a self build project.
 This will be reflected in the completion date that we issue.